TeodorFredriksson95/Coding-Daily-Practice/README.md

 5/8-2025
 * C# M-dimensional Arrays
 -- Practiced and visualized 3D-arrays and its dimensions.
 Starting to get the hang of how to visualize the concept in my mind.

+6-8/2025
+* Broken Seal project
+-- Didn't really practice but focused on pushing code for Broken Seal build 1 playtest

+9/8-2025
+-- No coding cos birthday

+10/8-2025
+* C# Collections
+-- Very surface level declarations of lists and arrays, and one use-case of the spread element.

+* C# Syntax
+-- Every now and then I have to make sure i'm using the right verbal syntax when discussing:
+    --- Declaration
+    --- Assignment
+    --- Initialization
+    --- Instantiation
+-- So, I set up an area to practice it.
+It's good I did because simply reviewing the docs reminds me a bit of simple compilation processes done during these different segments.

+* BS (Broken Seal)
+-- Finished up a bit with the save/load systems for build 1 playtests.